jaysoo/nx-react-book/manuscript/chapter3.md

 And just as with the `affected:dep-graph` command, the default base is the `master` branch.
 This default branch should be correct most of the time, but can be changed with the `--base=[branch]` option.
 For example, if your team uses git-flow then you may want to use `--base=develop` when doing work on the development branch.

-Note that Nx uses  [Jest](https://jestjs.io) and [Cypress](https://www.cypress.io/) to run unit and e2e tests respectively.
+A> Note that in these projects, Nx is using [Jest](https://jestjs.io) and [Cypress](https://www.cypress.io/) to run unit and e2e tests respectively.
 They make writing and running tests are fast and simple as possible.
 If you're not familiar with them, please read their documentation to learn more.
+A>
+A> It is possible to use different runners by specifying them in `workspace.json`.
+See [Appendix A](#appendix-a) for more information.

 So far we haven't been diligent about verifying that our changes are okay, so unsurprisingly our tests are failing.